mathiasertl/django-ca/docs/source/ca_examples.rst

 .. seealso:: https://tools.ietf.org/html/rfc5280#section-4.2.1.9

 The BasicConstraints extension specifies if the certificate can be used as a certificate authority.
 It is always marked as critical.
-The ``pathlen`` attribute specifies the levels of possible intermediate CAs.
-If not present, the level of intermediate CAs is unlimited, a ``pathlen:0`` means that the CA itself can not issue certificates with ``CA:TRUE`` itself.
+The ``path_length`` attribute specifies the levels of possible intermediate CAs.
+If not present, the level of intermediate CAs is unlimited, a ``path_length:0`` means that the CA itself can not issue certificates with ``CA:TRUE`` itself.

 In CA certificates
 ==================